 The word soul in the Bible is “psyche.”
 We get our word psychology from it.
 Your soul comprises your emotions, feelings, attitudes, and will.
 It’s who you are under the skin.
-God says that we are to love Him with all our soul and we are to love our neighbors as ourselves.
-Feelings can be challenging to handle.
+God says that we are to love Him with all our soul and to love our neighbors as ourselves.
+Feelings can make hitting the bullseye of a focused relationship challenging.
 How do you handle your feelings?
-If you want to take your relationships to another level, here are a few tips for dealing with your feelings that I’ve found helpful:
+If you want to take your relationships to another level, here are a few tips for mastering your emotions that I’ve found helpful: